 As new drone technology becomes available, we will be able to utilize their technology and design for good.From surveying and mapping disasters to inspections and insurance, drones are the future of emergency response.
 First responders are testing and talking about the benefits of drone use to aid in many types of disaster relief efforts.
 As drones build up wind resistance, get better batteries, and better cameras, they will become an integral part of emergency response.

 Due to COVID-19, the country of China had to deal with this growing virus in an efficient way.
 Their response to this: Drones.
 They communicated with people in the community to inform them that the virus was spreading and also to make sure that they were protecting themselves.
 This was an effective way to spread information to people without harming others through drones.

 On April 15th, 2019, a fire broke out beneath the roof of the Notre-Dame Cathedral in Paris.
-This aerial drone footage by The Guardian shows the devastation that the fire caused.
+This aerial drone footage shows the devastation that the fire caused.